Income criteria

 We'll seek to validate your client's income using credit bureau information.
 If we can do this successfully, we won't request to see any proofs.

-For interest only, the minimum income criteria is £75,000 for sole applicants or £100,000 for joint applicants (based on basic income only).
-The minimum income criteria will determine if your clients are eligible for our interest only product and the assessment is made using their primary basic source of income.
+For interest only, the minimum income criteria is £75,000 for sole applicants or £100,000 for joint applicants, based on basic income only.
+The minimum income criteria will determine if your clients are eligible for our interest only product.
+We'll make an assessment using their primary basic source of income.
 You can't use Secondary income, bonus, overtime or commission.

 Please don't attach proofs to an application if they aren't requested.
 This may delay the progress of your case.